Alexandra Moen

-Alexandra Moen (born 1978) is an English actress, known for her roles as Emily James in the drama series Hotel Babylon, Tamsin in the drama series Tripping Over, and Lucy Saxon in the science fiction series Doctor Who.
+Alexandra Moen (born 1978) is an Italian-born English actress, known for her roles as Emily James in the drama series Hotel Babylon, Tamsin in the drama series Tripping Over, and Lucy Saxon in the science fiction series Doctor Who.

 Early life

 Moen was born in Pisa, Tuscany, Italy, the daughter of an oceanographer father and teacher mother.
-She lived briefly in Canada and Bermuda with her two younger brothers, until moving to Britain in 1991.
+Along with her two younger brothers, the family lived briefly in Canada and Bermuda, until moving to the United Kingdom in 1991.
 She studied English at Leeds University, later going on to train at the London Academy of Music and Dramatic Art (LAMDA).